Tuesday, November 3, 2009

 Whirlygiggles finished!

-this tutorial as a starting point, but modified the angle of the trapezoid/trapezium (big words!) to fit the size of the blocks and also to make it look the way I wanted.
+I used this tutorial as a starting point, but modified the angle of the trapezoid/trapezium (big words!) to fit the size of the blocks and also to make it look the way I wanted.
 I also added on the seam allowance to the measurements and used the rotary cutter instead of making a template and cutting out all the shapes.

 Here's how I did it..... my finished blocks are 6.5 " so I cut my fabric into 4.5" x 4" rectangles, I then I marked 1/2" up from the centre line on one side, and 1/2" down from the centre line on the other side, stacked a bunch of rectangles together and rotary cut from the marking on one side to the marking on the other - hey presto a load of trapezium/trapezoid ready to be sewn into Whirlygiggles.
-More whirlygiggle quilts can be seen
+More whirlygiggle quilts can be seen here and here.
+And if you're into paper piecing - here's a tutorial on paper piecing a whirlygiggle.

-this quilt with a couple of extras added in.
+The fabrics, are left overs from this quilt with a couple of extras added in.
 I know my SIL is not such a big fan of pink - and she loves orange, so I added in the Amy Butler's Ripple Stripe in Orange, to try to de-pink the overall look, I also added the orange border in linen which I just love!
 Orange is a very happy colour!

 I tried something a bit different on this quilt, I used a fleece blanket as the batting AND the backing, I think it works quite well, it's made the quilt a nice weight for a toddler quilt.
-And in keeping with the current economic downturn - the fleece was a
+And in keeping with the current economic downturn - the fleece was a bargain!
+I just wish I had put a layer of white fabric between the top and the fleece as the pink shows through a little - but hey you live and you learn.

 My lovely sewing machine was purchased half-way through the making of this quilt so it is half hand pieced and half machine pieced.
 All the blocks were hand pieced and then the whole thing was assembled using the machine.
 I still really enjoy hand piecing, but I love how quickly things come together with the machine.